Skip to content

 Specific 2026 spots to flag

-The 2026 schedule has roughly 24 games where the closing spread is likely to be 1 point or less (based on the seasonal forecast our model produces from team strength and home-field advantage).
+A couple dozen games on the 2026 schedule project to a closing spread of about a point or less (based on the seasonal forecast our model produces from team strength and home-field advantage).
 Those are the spots where the new OT rule will most affect pricing.
-The largest cluster is in the AFC North (Steelers, Ravens, Bengals all face each other twice with closing spreads expected within ±2 points) and the NFC East (Eagles, Cowboys, Commanders).
+The densest clusters are in the AFC North (Steelers, Ravens, Bengals all face each other twice with closing spreads expected within a couple points) and the NFC East (Eagles, Cowboys, Commanders).

 Build a moneyline-focused model in the model builder that uses the OT-format-adjusted win probability as an input, and compare its picks against the book's posted ML over the first four weeks of the season.
 The early-season divergence is where the edge lives — by Week 6 or 7, books will have re-fit their internal models and the inefficiency will be mostly closed.